xsivan/gabot/index.md

 ### *remove*
 > `-q [remove|r|delete|d] `

-Removes question.The command is usable only inside active question thread.
+Removes question.
+The command is used only inside the active question thread.

 **Example**
 ```